-Goody Goody's menu is vast, ranging from omelets, breakfast sandwiches, pancakes, waffles, and French toast to boneless catfish filets with eggs and one amazing dish known as The Wilber.
+Goody Goody's breakfast menu includes omelets, egg-and-meat sandwiches, pancakes, waffles, and French toast as well as boneless catfish filets and one amazing dish known as The Wilber.
 “We’re bringing a popular St. Louis diner breakfast to Connelly’s,” the menu notes in its description of The Wilbur.
 Known in other local diners and chili parlors as a slinger, The Wilbur is an omelet filled with chili, fried potatoes, peppers, onions and tomatoes.
-It is a soulful meal, profoundly satisfying.

 The chili that gives The Wilbur its avoirdupois can be ordered as a side dish.
 It is stout and salty, made with chunks of beef, and it is the fundamental element in a once-popular but now rare Midwestern diner dish, chili mac.
 Goody Goody’s chili mac is prepared with authoritative hash-house style: well-cooked spaghetti noodles are topped with chili and crowned by a mass of shredded cheddar cheese.